NotTimTam/cms/README.md

     -   Create notices about not pasting JavaScript from the web.
     -   Can plugins add custom data to your database?
 -   Store admin menu toggle state (and potentially dropdowns) in SessionStorage.
+-   Tag hierarchy is inclusive, category hierarchy can be inclusive or exclusive depending on context.
+Ie, displaying articles with a tag, will also display articles with tag decendants of that tag.
+While with categories, sub-categories are displayed conditionally based on configuration.
 -   (J) extension (plugin) equivalents:
     -   Contacts/Directory
     -   JSitemap PRO